aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/securing-and-signing/digitally-sign-pdf-file/_index.md

 ---
-title: Digitally sign PDF file using Aspose.PDF for .NET
+title: How to digitally sign PDF
-linktitle: Digitally sign PDF file
+linktitle: Digitally sign PDF
 type: docs
 weight: 10
 url: /net/digitally-sign-pdf-file/
 keywords: add digital signature to PDF using C#,certify digital signature in PDF using csharp,digitally sign PDF using csharp,verify digitally signed PDF using csharp
 description: Digitally sign PDF documents using C# or VB.NET.
 Verify, or validate the digitally sign PDFs using C# or VB.NET based application with Dotnet PDF Library.You can also certify a PDF file with a PKCS12-Certificate.
-lastmod: "2020-12-16"
+lastmod: "2020-12-23"
 sitemap:
     changefreq: "weekly"
     priority: 0.7